Libera-Chat/libera-chat.github.io/bylaws.md

 ## Interpretation of the bylaws

-1. If there are conflicts around interpreting the bylaws the board’s interpretation takes precedent.
+1. If there are conflicts around interpreting the bylaws, the board's interpretation takes precedent.
 The board must however account for the opinion of the auditors before making their decision.

-2. Decisions about interpretations of the bylaws must be raised at the next general meeting where it should be ratified.
+2. Decisions about interpretations of the bylaws must be raised at the next general meeting where they should be ratified.

 ## Changes to the bylaws

-1. Changes to the bylaws require a vote and at least two thirds majority on a monthly general meeting.
+1. Changes to the bylaws require a vote and at least a two-thirds majority on a monthly general meeting.

 ## Dissolution

 1. Proposals to dissolve the organisation must be signed and can only be decided by a monthly general meeting.

-2. Dissolution requires a vote with at least two thirds majority on two consecutive monthly general meetings.
+2. Dissolution requires a vote with at least a two-thirds majority on two consecutive monthly general meetings.

 3. The first monthly general meeting that votes for dissolution should also